gdsfactory/gdsfactory/README.md

 make install
 ```

 After installing you should be able to `import pp` from a python script.
-The name gdsfactory was too long so we chose `pp` instead, which stands for photonics package.
+The name gdsfactory was too long so we chose `pp` instead, which stands for pdk package.

-- pp main photonic-package for gdsfactory
+- pp
   - components: define components
   - drc: check geometry
   - gdsdiff: hash geometry and show differences by displaying boolean operations in klayout